Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/index.md

 === "Browser"

-    The TypeScript Browser SDK lets you send events to Amplitude.
-See the full documentation at [Typescript Browser](../sdks/typescript-browser/).
+    The Browser SDK lets you send events to Amplitude.
+See the full documentation at [Browser SDK](../sdks/typescript-browser/).

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library)